zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

 |``accessTokenEnable`` | Option of whether Bearer token is used to authorize NGINX to access protected backend. | ``boolean`` | No |
 {{% /table %}}

+{{< note >}}

-> **Note**: Only one OIDC policy can be referenced in a VirtualServer and its VirtualServerRoutes.
+Only one OIDC policy can be referenced in a VirtualServer and its VirtualServerRoutes.
 However, the same policy can still be applied to different routes in the VirtualServer and VirtualServerRoutes.

+{{< /note >}}

 #### OIDC Merging Behavior